How Will the End of Affirmative Action Impact Black and Latino/a Students?

 - Affirmative action programs and policies have played a critical role in diversifying higher education.

-- Ending affirmative action would negatively and disproportionately impact Black and Latino/a students.
+- Affirmative action's end will negatively and disproportionately impact Black and Latino/a students.

-This year, affirmative action — policies that reduce or seek to remove discrimination in education and employment settings — is on the Supreme Court docket.
-The court will decide if the decades-long policy will remain legal nationwide.
+This year, the Supreme Court ended affirmative action — policies that reduce or seek to remove discrimination in education and employment settings — in college admissions.

 Affirmative action has caused an increase in college diversity nationwide.
 Colleges and universities admitted higher numbers of Black and Latino/a students with the onset of affirmative action.
-As everyone looks to the Supreme court on affirmative action and its potential reversal, we consider the potential effects on Black and Latino/a students.
+Following the Supreme Court's reversal of affirmative action, we consider the potential effects on Black and Latino/a students.

 What Is Affirmative Action?